Circular orders: topology and continuous actions: Order preserving actions and tameness

-If, in addition, $X$ is metrizable, then $\mathcal{F}(X,X)=\mathcal{B}_1(X,X)$ and we can assume that $E(X)$ is a (separable) pointwise compact subset of $\mathcal{B}_1(X,X)$.
+A compact $G$-space $K$ is said to be \textit{tame} \cite{Ko,KL} if $fG$ is a tame family for every $f \in C(K)$ (\textit{regular}, in terms of K{\"o}hler).
+By results of \cite{GMU08,GM-rose,GM-tLN} it is equivalent to require that for every element $p \in E(K)$, the map $p \colon K \to K$ is fragmented.
+If, in addition, $K$ is metrizable, then this means that $p$ is a Baire 1 function and we can assume that $E(K)$ is a (separable) pointwise compact subset of $\mathcal{B}_1(K,K)$.
 That is, a \textit{Rosenthal compactum}.
 It is well known that every Rosenthal compactum is sequentially compact (by a result of Bourgain-Fremlin-Talagrand \cite[Theorem 3F]{BFT}) and also a \textit{Fr\'echet space} (a space where the closure operator and the sequential closure are the same).